LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ### 5.2.3.2 Configure the client
 The precise steps required to configure certificate-based authentication for a client application depend on the specific REST API client framework, but these are the general rules:

-*   If the client is using the FHIR server's HTTPS endpoint, then the client truststore should be configured with the REST API client framework<sup id="a11">[11](#f11)</sup>.
+*   If the client is using the FHIR server's HTTPS endpoint, then the client's truststore should be configured with the certificate of the FHIR server<sup id="a11">[11](#f11)</sup>.
 *   If the client is using basic authentication, then it must send an appropriate Authorization request header containing the username and password information in the HTTP request.
-*   If the client is using client certificate-based Authentication, then the client keystore must be configured with the REST API client framework<sup id="a12">[12](#f12)</sup>.
+*   If the client is using client certificate-based Authentication, then the client keystore must be configured with a certificate that is trusted by the FHIR server<sup id="a12">[12](#f12)</sup>.
 *   If the client is using OAuth 2.0 Authentication, then the client keystore must be configured with the REST API client framework.
 In addition, it must send an appropriate Authorization request header containing the Bearer token in the HTTP request.

 ## 5.3 OpenID Connect and OAuth 2.0
 The FHIR specification recommends the use of OpenID Connect and OAuth 2.0.
 The IBM FHIR Server supports these via Liberty's OpenID Connect support.
-The following sections are adapted from https://www.ibm.com/support/knowledgecenter/SSD28V_liberty/com.ibm.websphere.wlp.core.doc/ae/twlp_config_oidc_pc_examp_beginner.html and related pages in the WebSphere Liberty knowledge center, but they apply to OpenLiberty as well.
+The following sections are adapted from [WebSphere Liberty knowledge center](https://www.ibm.com/support/knowledgecenter/SSD28V_liberty/com.ibm.websphere.wlp.core.doc/ae/twlp_config_oidc_pc_examp_beginner.html) and related pages; the steps apply to OpenLiberty as well.

 ### 5.3.1 Configure Liberty as the OpenID Connect Provider
 Liberty can be configured to act as an OpenID Connect Provider via the [openidConnectServer-1.0 feature](https://openliberty.io/docs/ref/feature/#openidConnectServer-1.0.html).
+This feature is enabled by default, but must be configured as described in the following sections to take effect.

 ### 5.3.1.1 Configure Liberty as an OAuth 2.0 Provider
-OpenID Connect is built on OAuth 2.0 and so you must first configure Liberty as an OAuth provider as described at https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_oauth_defining.html.
+OpenID Connect is built on OAuth 2.0 and so you must first configure Liberty as an OAuth provider as described at [Defining OAuth](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_oauth_defining.html).

 Liberty supports the registration of clients through either a localStore in the server.xml or a databaseStore in a configured dataSource.
 To support "dynamic client registration", use a databaseStore by: